Ingredients to Avoid in Body Care | Everlasting Organics

 Synthetic Musks Endocrine Disruptor

-Synthetic fragrance compounds used to create musky scents in perfumes and body care products.
-Many are bioaccumulative — meaning they build up in human tissue over time — and some have been linked to endocrine disruption and environmental toxicity.
+Synthetic fragrance compounds used to create musky base notes in perfumes and scented body care products.
+Polycyclic musks (like galaxolide and tonalide) are lipophilic and highly bioaccumulative — they build up in human fat tissue and breast milk over time and have been detected in marine organisms worldwide.
+Nitromusks, an older class, have been banned or restricted in the EU due to carcinogenicity and neurotoxicity concerns.
+Both classes have demonstrated endocrine-disrupting properties in laboratory studies.

 May Appear As